 The Environmental Politics Research Group established in 2010 is aimed at enhancing collaborative work among colleagues in the School of Government and Society working on environmental politics and policy, as well as disseminating research in this field outside the university.

-A first project of the Environmental Politics group is an exploration of the relationship between energy security and climate policy within and between states, focusing particularly on the articulation of interests in domestic policy and the resulting impacts on the formulation of climate policies.
+A first project of the Environmental Politics group was an exploration of the relationship between energy security and climate policy within and between states, focusing particularly on the articulation of interests in domestic policy and the resulting impacts on the formulation of climate policies.
 Following a workshop organised in November 2010 by the research group a Special Issue on Energy Security and Climate Change was published in Environmental Politics in 2013 (Vol. 22, Issue 4).

 Research interests of current members include:

 International Environmental Governance and Institutions

 Energy and climate policy in the United States

 Conceptions and meaning of energy security

 Environmental/climate security and politics

 Social and cultural implications of environmental policies and politics